State Fiscal Stabilization Fund (sfsf) - Education State Grants, Recovery Act (84.394)

 Application Procedure

 This program is excluded from coverage under OMB Circular No. A-102.
 This program is excluded from coverage under OMB Circular No. A-110.
-The Governor must submit an application to the Department of Education (ED) containing assurances that the State will: (a) maintain support for elementary, secondary, and postsecondary education for FY 2009, 2010, and 2011 at the FY 2006 level; (b) take actions to address inequities in the distribution of highly qualified teachers; (c) improve the collection and use of educator data: (d) enhance the quality of the State’s academic standards and assessments; (e) include limited English proficient students and students with disabilities in State assessments; and (f) take actions to turn around schools identified for corrective action, and restructuring under Title I, Part A of the ESEA, 20 U.S.C.
+The Governor must submit an application to the Department containing assurances that the State will: (a) maintain support for elementary, secondary, and higher education for FY 2009, 2010, and 2011 atleast at the FY 2006 level; (b) take actions to improve effectiveness and address inequities in the distribution of highly qualified teachers; (c) improve the collection and use of education data: (d) enhance the quality of the Stateâ₏™s academic standards and assessments; (e) include limited English proficient students and students with disabilities in State assessments; and (f) take actions to turn around schools identified for corrective action or restructuring under Title I, Part A of the ESEA, 20 U.S.C.
 6301 et seq.
-Each State must also provide baseline data that demonstrates its current status in each of the areas described in the assurances referenced above, a description of how it intends to use its allocation, and other information as the Secretary may require.
+Each State must also provide baseline data that demonstrate its current status in each of the areas described in the assurances referenced above, a description of how it intends to use its allocation, and other information as the Secretary may require.

 Award Procedure